The Twisted Hierarchical Agenda of the Institutional Church System

 Even as the Son of man came not to be MINISTERED (diakoneo) unto, but to MINISTER (diakoneo), and to give his life a ransom for many. – Matthew 20:28

-If we substitute “serve” with “office of a deacon' from the above Scripture references, the words of Jesus (Yahshua) sound nonsensical, even silly.
+If we substitute 'serve' with 'office of a deacon' from the above Scripture references, the words of Christ sound nonsensical and even silly.

-Within the hierarchical ruling “church” system, the “office of the deacon” is normally reserved only for the man.
-If we are to believe the paraphrase that was purposefully inserted, then woman are not allowed to hold an OFFICE.
-If diakanos is properly translated as SERVANT in every instance, then their man-made notions are unjustified as all brethren are called to 'serve.'
+Within the hierarchical ruling church system, the 'office of the deacon' is normally reserved only for the man.
+If we are to believe the paraphrase that was purposefully inserted, then woman are not allowed to hold an office.
+If 'diakanos' is properly translated as servant in every instance, then their man-made notions are unjustified as all brethren are called to 'serve.'

 "I commend unto you Phebe our sister, which is a SERVANT (diakonos) of the ekklesia which is at Cenchrea…" – Romans 16:1

-What you may find surprising is that the word “office” has no connection anywhere in the New Testament Greek text.
-The so-called “infallible” King James Bible uses it in five different places implying OFFICE, rather than servitude.
+What you may find surprising is that the word 'office' has no connection anywhere in the New Testament Greek text.
+The supposed 'infallible' King James Bible uses it in five different places implying 'office' rather than 'servitude.'

-Have a read to the following verse and then think about the manifestation of it within the four-walled religious “church” system.
+Have a read to the following verse and then think about the manifestation of it within the four-walled religious system called 'church.'

 For I speak to you Gentiles, inasmuch as I am the apostle of the Gentiles, I MAGNIFY MINE OFFICE – Romans 11:13 KJV